 They walked me into the cold theatre and asked me to get up on the bed.
-They applied lots of cold pads on my chest, similar to an ECG, only a lot bigger and more of them.
-The covered me with these sheets and this big x-ray screen was hovering very close to my chest
+They applied lots of cold pads on my chest, similar to an ECG, only a lot bigger and more.
+They covered me with these sheets and this big x-ray screen was hovering very close to my chest.

 As I needed to be awake, they gave a local anesthetic in my groin, which was a small sharp prick but it wasn’t too bad.

 I’m afraid to say, the next part was quite painful, but it was quick, I had 3 cannulas put in as they were going up 3 veins into the heart.
 He told me to do a big breath and I did but it still was painful, I squealed!
 So they gave me another local anesthetic and by the time they were putting in the 3rd cannula, I couldn’t really feel it.
 When they passed the thin wires up to the heart, that was an odd feeling as I could feel it going up my body.
 It didn’t hurt, it was just uncomfortable.

 Immediately, I could tell they were in my heart, as it started to race, I was feeling lots of weird sensations and palpitations.
 Again, it didn’t hurt but it was uncomfortable and I was quite distressed at this point, so I was glad a nurse was by my side the whole time, holding my hand and kept talking to reassure me that everything was going well.

 This probably went on for about 20-25 minutes, however, because I was distressed and nervous, weirdly it didn’t feel long at all.